Sternbach-Software/GeniForAndroid/README.md

  - [Tools to help keep trees on multiple platforms (e.g. Ancestry.com) in sync with Geni](../../discussions/5)
  - [Implement Geni discussions integration?](../../discussions/2)
  - [Implement Geni messaging integration?](../../discussions/4)

+ # Privacy policy
+ This is our privacy policy.
+We do not collect information.
+Period.
+ # Terms of service
+ No terms of service.
+Please forward questions to software.sternbach<at>gmail.com.

 ## About
 Family Gem is written in Java within Eclipse and Android Studio.